 A cinematographer will generally use multiple cameras to capture different angles.
 The aim is to create a short film which tells a cinematic short story using a mixture of both sight and sound.
 Typically the video will jump to different key parts of your wedding day.
 From the vows to the speeches and of course the all important bridal preparations.

 The fact the film is shorter actually makes it easier to tell the story.
 The last thing you really want is a four hour epic video that makes your friends and family drip with cold sweat when you say “Hey…why don’t you come over to watch our wedding video?
 It’s only four hours long!”

 I prefer to think of myself as a cinematographer since my emphasis and passion is on the creative side of film making rather than simply recording your wedding day from start to finish.

 How long does it take to see my wedding film?

-Depending on your package, a 1-2 minute teaser trailer will be available within a week of your wedding for you to watch and share on social media.
-The final film will be available approximately 6 weeks later.
+I aim to have your wedding films available approximately 6 – 8 weeks later.
 However, we will always tell you what the leadtime is and keep you up to date on the progress.

 Do we have to feed you?

 Weddings are expensive.
 I totally understand that.
 So unlike some, I do not insist upon you feeding me but it is always gratefully appreciated if you do.
 Just bear in mind that if no meal is provided then I will need to take a break at some point and leave the venue to find something to eat.
 If you do choose to feed me then I thank you in advance.
 But a full wedding breakfast is absolutely unnecessary and a bar snack or supplier meal will be more than enough.